skagankose/ada_fall_2017/generalAnalysis.md

 As we can see International Business Machines Corporation (IBM) is the leading company by holding more than 120'000 patents, followed by Samsung Electronics (75'000) and Canon (65'000).

-## 1.2.
-A General Analysis of Country-wise Distribution of Patents
+## 1.3.
+Country-wise Analysis of Patents

 After companies, we moved into analysis according to countries.
 We acquired countries by examining inventors.
 It was the case that multiple inventors might be involved in a a given patent and these inventors might be located in different countries and so, we go through each inventor's country and increased the patent number belonging to this country by 1.
 It is also important to mention that for the initial analysis, we only examine the patents granted in the last year.
 (A more detailed investigations are conducted in the later stages of this project.)